 Postgraduate units from other Faculties at Monash or other Universities may also qualify as electives.

-Students may choose to exit with either a Graduate Certificate in Traffic and Transport or a Graduate Diploma in Traffic and Transport and have the option to return at a later date to complete the Master of Transport and Traffic.
+Students may choose to exit with either a Graduate Certificate in Traffic and Transport or a Graduate Diploma in Traffic and Transport.

 This program is delivered on-line, that is students study off-campus for this degree.
-International students can enrol in this program but they are not eligible for a student visa to live in Australia while they study.
 Units are delivered on-line via distance education.
 There are no classes to attend.

 Through unit specific websites students have access to structured learning resources and complete a range of individual and/or group learning activities each week.
 The learning resources include video presentations, topic notes and required readings.
 Some units specify a required textbook.
 Interact on-line with academic staff and other students.
 You will submit your assignments on-line and take your exams at an exam venue close to your home.